lmagyar/prim-sync/README.md

 - CHANGED - The destination file changed after the decision is made to update it and before it replaced by the new content, this conflict will be handled on the next run.

 Notes:
+- In the log lines the left side is the Local and the right side is the Remote
 - Local file creation times (birthtime) are:
   - preserved on Windows but not on Unix when the default restartable operation is used
   - unchanged when --overwrite-destination option is used